Meet our Online Safety Team

-Our next workshops will be on our Safer Internet Day which will take place on Tuesday 7th February 2017 with the theme 'Be the change: unite for a better internet'.
+Our next workshops will be on our Safer Internet Day which will take place on Tuesday 6th February 2018 with the theme 'Create, Connect and Share Respect: A better internet starts with you'.
 Safer Internet Day is celebrated globally in February each year to promote the safe and positive use of digital technology for children and young people.

 Did you know…

 - 65% of children watch television daily.
 On average, they spend about three and a half hours watching TV every day.

 - By the age of six, 81% of children have played a video console game and 90% use computers.